technomunk/cookbook/readme.md

 - [x] Retrieving recipes by name in a performant manner.
 - [ ] Retrieving recipes by ingredients in a performant manner.
 - [ ] Querying recipes fitting a certain criteria.
+- [x] Displaying a single recipe on a web-page.
 - [ ] Authenticating existing users.
-- [ ] Allowing authenticated users to add new recipes.
+- [ ] Allowing authenticated users to add new recipes.*
 - [ ] Allowing authenticated users to modify existing recipes.
-- [ ] Presenting recipes in a visual manner.
+- [ ] Presenting recipes in a visually-appealing manner.
+- [ ] Integrated about/documentation page.